aegismichael4/CMPM-121-D3/PLAN.md

 - [x] use new cell removing functionality to remove cells when they're collected
 - [x] set up a map to hash in the stringified coordinates that maintains whether cells have been collected
 - [x] extract the cell creation process into a method, with a check to verify the cell hasn't already been collected first

+### D3.d: Gameplay Across Real-World Space and Time

+Key technical challenge: Implement geolocation to track the player's real position, and store game data so progress saves.

+Key gameplay challenge: Integrate real-world location into the game, and maintain support for button-based gameplay.

+**Steps:**

+- [] get access to location services, and start the player at their real-world location
+- [] poll the player's location every x seconds and update the map accordingly
+- [] add a button to switch between button and geo mode